pantrypoints/sp/content/en/research/countries/us/mandate/section-2/chapter-05bb.md

 decrease that caseload to a manageable number, application intake should resume.

-#### Personnel
+### Personnel

-USCIS should be classified as a national security–sensitive agency, and all of its employees should be classified as holding national security–sensitive posi- tions.
+USCIS should be classified as a national security–sensitive agency, and all of its employees should be classified as holding national security–sensitive positions.

 Leaks must be investigated and punished as they would be in a national security agency, and the union should be decertified.
 Any employees who cannot accept that change and cannot conform their behavior to the standards required by such an agency should be separated.
 USCIS’s D.C. personnel presence should be skeletal, and agency employees with operational or security roles should be